yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-generalconvexprogramming.md

 optimize(exp(y) <= b-A*x,-sum(y));
 ````

 A completely equivalent problem with much better properties in a general nonlinear solver.
-Note that also this model will be solved with a [exponential cone programming solver](/tags/#exponential-cone-programming-solver) if available.
+Note that also this model will be solved with an [exponential cone programming solver](/tags/#exponential-cone-programming-solver) if available.

 By default, YALMIP allows nonconvex problems to be formulated.
-However, if you want to make sure that no nonconvex problems are set up by YALMIP, you can specify this.
+However, if you want to make sure that no nonconvex problems slips by, you can specify this.
 If we switch the sign on the objective a non-convex model is obtained, and YALMIP detects this.

 ````matlab
 optimize(A*x <= b,sum(log(b-A*x)),sdpsettings('allownonconvex',0))